Azure/ServerlessLibrary/README.md

 ## How-to Contribute to the Serverless Library

-1) Create a repository like these examples: [Function Example](https://github.com/jefking/fl-image-resize) or [LogicApp Example](https://github.com/Azure/azure-quickstart-templates/tree/master/101-logic-app-create)
+1) Create a repository like either of these examples: [Function Example](https://github.com/jefking/fl-image-resize) or [LogicApp Example](https://github.com/Azure/azure-quickstart-templates/tree/master/101-logic-app-create)

 2) Create an ARM Template.
 Here is an [ARM template generator](http://functionlibrary.azurewebsites.net/build.htm) which allows you to deploy any function.
 As a LogicApp's code is inside the ARM template you will need to build out the LogicApp in the Azure portal & commit the template to your Git repo.